 Seminar papers: In the senior year students who select this option should take a 300-level course (or an advisor-approved 200-level course), which involves a substantial research paper.
 The course will ordinarily but not necessarily be one that facilitates advanced work in their area of concentration.
 The course must be designated and approved by the major advisor in the student's Major Certification Form prior to spring break of their senior year.

-Ethics Questionnaire: All Anthropology majors wishing to write a thesis or essay involving fieldwork with human subjects must fill out the Questionnaire on Ethics and submit it along with their research proposals by the Friday before Spring Break, which falls on March 7, 2014.
+Ethics Questionnaire: All Anthropology majors wishing to write a thesis or essay involving fieldwork with human subjects must fill out the Questionnaire on Ethics and submit it by the Friday before Spring Break.
 The Anthropology Department's Ethics Committee, composed of all faculty members in residence in any given spring semester, will review students' responses to the Questionnaire as well as their Research Proposals.
 Details regarding the review process can be found here.
 All documents should be emailed to email@example.com